Nurses Can Retire Wealthier Than Doctors

 In other words, having cash isn’t a problem—not doing anything with it is.
-Which leads us to the next problem…
+This leads us to the second problem…

+A lack of willpower means spending what we make.
 We are conditioned at a fundamental level to feast on what is available and spend the money we have out of a lack of willpower.
-Even if we save up a bunch of money in a savings account, chances are we’ll talk ourselves into making a big purchase because we “deserve it”, or “we’ve been good.”
+Even if we save up a bunch of money in a savings account, chances are we’ll talk ourselves into making a big purchase because we “deserve it,” or “we’ve been good.”

-Cars, jewelry, clothing, phones, eating out and meal deliveries, all purchased using a credit card are all loser investments.
-That doesn’t mean that you are a loser because you made those purchases, we all buy those things.
+Cars, jewelry, clothing, phones, eating out and meal deliveries, and all purchases using a credit card are all "loser" investments.
+That doesn’t mean that you are a loser because you made those purchases; we all buy those things.
 They are loser investments because the item you purchased loses value over time, which means you take a loss on your investment with every purchase.
 To make matters worse, if you purchase the loser investments with debt instruments like Loans or Credit Cards, you compound the loss on your investment with interest payments on the debt.

 Spending money on things that lose value over time is by far the worst thing you can do with your money.

 We all know we shouldn’t spend money on these things, but when you compare these purchases to the gains you could make with retirement account investing, the difference is mind-blowing.

 Retirement Account Investing: Making Money While You Sleep